Making it easier to make entries on a mobile device

 Is there something that can help people enter information more quickly and accurately in both types of systems?

-If we look on the Google Mobile Search page, it used to mention spell check a couple of times.
-This patent application defines how that spell check, and other methods might make using a handheld easier.
+If we look on the Google Mobile Search page, it mentions spell check a couple of times.
+This patent application defines how that spell check and other methods might make using a handheld easier.

 Viewing Information on a Mobile Screen